deadwoman/p4-client/README.md

 ## Planning, Process and Problem-solving

 Day 1 I finished the planning, and then started working on the API & Client Setup.
 I was able to get the basic skeleton done for the front-end design as well.
 Day 2 I worked on the page design and layout.
 I finished working on the back-end and finished the front-end.
 By the end of Day 2 I was finished with the site so I deployed the API and front-end repositories.
 Day 2 I ran into two issues.
 One having to do with deployment which stemmed from a small syntax error.
 I had to remove the / from the end of my Heroku links.
 The second issue I ran into that remained unresolved by the end of Day 2 was a scrolling issue.
 When clicking "update" and then clicking "save changes" my page stopped scrolling.
 In an attemp to troubleshoot the issue on my own, I checked the Console and also compared my code to my previous project that I had a similar issue with.
+After googling and troubleshooting for several hours I figured out the solution with the help of a Stack Overflow user question/answer.

 ## Future Iterations

-Clean-up the mobile optimization.
+- Clean-up the mobile optimization.
+- I'm considering adding an update and a delete button to the expense list.

 # User Stories